-Vines trained on stakes can be planted in any warm and sunny spot in your garden!
-With several staked vines in rows or groups you can even create your very own little vineyard, and this without the use of any Trellises.
+Vines trained on stakes/posts can be planted in any warm and sunny spot in your garden!
+With several staked vines in rows or groups you can even create your very own little vineyard, and this without the use of any support frame.

-The grapevine is planted next to an approx. 1.5m - 2m tall stake and trained according to the instructions for the 1st Year.
+The grapevine is planted next to a 1.5m - 2m tall stake and trained according to the instructions for the 1st year.
 If you are planting several vines, make sure they are planted about 1m apart.
-In the 2nd year the vine's growth is assessed in order to select one of the two training methods described below.
+In the 2nd year the vine's growth will be assessed in order to select one of the two training methods described below.

-In this method, a main shoot is trained vertically along the stake or even coiled around it.
-This training technique is particularly well known in eastern Europe, in the Saxon Elb Valley and in the Moselle region.
-It is suitable for vines with a rather weak to moderate growth vigour, in other words, vines with very flexible shoots.
-The vine is trained as a Vertical Cordon ("Schnurbaum"), diagrams for this training technique are found under that heading.
+In this method, a main shoot is trained vertically along the stake, or even coiled around it.
+This training technique is particularly well known in Eastern Europe, in the Saxon Elb Valley and in the Moselle region.
+It is suitable for vines with a rather weak to moderate growth vigour; in other words, vines with very flexible shoots.
+The vine is trained as a vertical cordon ("schnurbaum" in German).
+Follow the link for diagrams on this training technique.